pa7x1/ethereum-merge-gas/README.md

 Despite the generally held believe that The Merge wouldn't have an impact on gas fees, the contrary has been seen empirically.
-We have shown that the inconsistent block production under Proof of Work and the long-tail of its probability distribution coupled with the EIP-1559 gas price update mechanism was resulting in users overpaying for gas.
+We have shown that the inconsistent block production under Proof of Work and the long-tail of its probability distribution coupled with the EIP-1559 gas price update mechanism had a noticeable impact in gas fees.
 With the transition to Proof of Stake block production became very consistent which almost completely eliminates the effect.

 The Merge has allowed Ethereum to provide a better service for its users, more predictable and consistent cadence of blocks while lowering fees.

-The title of this piece refers to the difference in the two probability distributions and their effects on gas prices.
+The title of this piece refers to the difference in the tails of the two probability distributions and their effects on gas prices.

 ## Code